- Who may use the libraries?

 - How do I request materials?
 May I request materials in advance?

-- Will you ship materials between libraries?
+- Will you ship materials from off-site?

 - How are the library, Museum Archives, and Study Centers related?